fagnerfgb/java-portfolio/README.md

 # Java Portfolio
-First lessons on programming and Java language.
+First lessons on programing and Java language.

 IT Technical Course at SENAC Tatuapé.